hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Framing the mission this way aligns leadership and employee goals, incentivizing leadership to care about reducing toil and building new, exciting software.
 It adds an urgency and clarity to the role each org's meant to play.
 And, most of all, and to me at least, it's a mission I'm excited to go to work for.

-## :eight: Afterword: a strategy-building framework
+## :seven: Afterword: a strategy-building framework

 Let's end with some actionable takeaways.